novocodev/MTKView-ContentScaleFactor-OSX/README.md

 # MTKView-ContentScaleFactor
-A simple category to support the MTKView.contentScaleFactor property on OSX
+A simple category to support the UIView.contentScaleFactor property on OSX (on MTKView only)

 On iOS the UIView class provides the property contentScaleFactor